The East of England is no stranger to Hollywood Oscar winners, TV cameras and the bright lights.

 The Royal Family’s private Norfolk family home isn’t normally used as a film location, but an exception was made for All The King’s Men (1999), starring David Jason, as it told the story of world war one volunteers from the estate who mysteriously disappeared in Gallipoli in 1915.
 You can learn more about their story at the Sandringham Museum.

-The best-preserved medieval city in the country has been used as a backdrop in many films, including Stardust (2007) with Clare Danes, Robert de Niro and Michelle Pfeiffer, Tulip Fever (2016), a period drama set in 17th century Amsterdam starring Dame Judi Dench, and 45 Years (2015), with Charlotte Rampling outside Jarrolds Department Store, on London Street and in the Royal Arcade.
+The best-preserved medieval city in the country has been used as a backdrop in many films.
+In 2007 Clare Danes filmed Stardust in Elm Hill and at The Britons Arms.
+The film also featured Robert de Niro and Michelle Pfeiffer.
+Tulip Fever, a period drama set in 17th century Amsterdam starring Dame Judi Dench (2016) was filmed at Norwich Cathedral as was Jack the Giant Slayer also in 2016.
+And in the feature film 45 Years (2015), there were shots outside Jarrolds Department Store, on London Street and in the Royal Arcade with Charlotte Rampling.

 Dad’s Army was filmed in and around the town and the centre now boasts a fetching statue to Captain Mainwaring by the River Little Ouse.
 There’s a Dad’s Army Museum where you can see artefacts from the ever-popular series written by Jimmy Perry and David Croft.